Workers with various personal responsibilities are entitled to flexible working arrangements, according to experts.

-“At Fair Work Claims we can help both employers and employees develop a flexible working arrangement, because it is good business to keep experienced and capable staff, and if you have been a loyal worker, you deserve to be looked after.”
+“After all, it is good business to keep experienced and capable staff, and furthermore, loyal workers deserve to be looked after.”

-For help, please call our team at Fair Work Claims on
+Please call our specialist team at Fair Work Claims today on

-Fair Work Claims is a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.
+We are a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.